salacoste/mcp-n8n-workflow-builder/README.md

 ### MCP Resources

-The server also provides the following resources for more efficient context access:
+The server provides the following resources for more efficient context access:

 #### Static Resources
 - **/workflows**: List of all available workflows in the n8n instance